Azure/batch-shipyard/docs/68-batch-shipyard-federation.md

 3. Destroy the federation: `fed destroy <fed-id>`

-If you do not need to destroy the federation, but would like to minimze the cost of a federation proxy, you can instead suspend the proxy and re-start it at a later time through the `fed proxy suspend` and `fed proxy start` commands.
+If you do not need to destroy the federation, but would like to minimze the cost of a federation proxy when no jobs will be submitted (e.g., off work), you can instead suspend the proxy and re-start it at a later time through the `fed proxy suspend` and `fed proxy start` commands.
 In that case you would not destroy the federation metadata with the `fed destroy <fed-id>` command.

 #### Job Lifecycle
 Federation jobs have the following commands available: